 Sorrel delicious in soups and sauces.
 Sorrel soup (green soup/borscht) is a classic dish in many East-European countries, particularly in Poland where it is a national soup dish.
 Traditionally, it served with quartered boiled egg and a heap of sour cream to neutralize acidic taste.

 Sorrel sauce/paste/pesto is a traditional accompaniment to salmon, halibut, arctic char, and pike in classic french cuisine.
 It also blends well with veal, poultry, and lamb.

 It can be mixed with other greens like spinach with pulses and vegetables.

-Sorrel leaves and stem contains oxalic acid.
+Sorrel leaves and stems contain oxalic acid.
 Oxalic acid is an anti-nutrition compound found naturally in many vegetables and greens.
 High oxalate levels in the diet prevent absorption of minerals like calcium, magnesium, etc. Cooking in boiling water removes this compound to a great extent.
-Adding sour cream and milk chelates oxalic acid and prevents its absorption into blood.
+Adding sour cream and milk chelates oxalic acid and prevents its absorption into the blood.
 People with known oxalate kidney stone disease may want to avoid vegetables high in oxalates.
 Adequate intake of water is therefore advised to maintain normal urine output.
 (Medical disclaimer).

 ≺≺ Back to Vegetables from Sorrel.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.

 ≺≺ Back to Home page.